wandonye/cared_P4/writeup.md

 |  `calibration5.jpg` |  (7,6) |
 |  others |  (9,6) |

 Then for each chessboard image, I computed that coordinates of corners with `cv2.findChessboardCorners`.
 These corner coordinates were stored in the list `imgpoints`.
-Correspondingly the list `objpoints` stores the indice of the corners (which looks like (i,j), and determines the location of the Corresponding corner in that image).
+Correspondingly the list `objpoints` stores the indices of the corners (which looks like (i,j), and determines the location of the Corresponding corner in that image).

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function.
 The figure below shows a comparison between before and after the undistortion:

-![alt text][image1]
+![original vs undistorted][image1]

 ### Pipeline (single images)